-If you’re living with migraine, you should be aware of the many helpful treatments and techniques available to you, whether you have episodic (up to 14 migraines a month) or chronic (15 or more migraines a month).1
+If you’re living with migraine, you should be aware of the treatments available to you, whether you have episodic (up to 14 migraines a month) or chronic (15 or more migraines a month).1

-The first step in migraine management is to try to identify and avoid, if possible, your migraine triggers.2
+The first step in migraine management is to try to identify and avoid, if possible, your migraine triggers.3

 Learn more about migraine causes and triggers.

-If you’re living with migraine, healthy lifestyle choices such as limiting stress, eating well and getting enough sleep are really important to avoid common triggers.3 With busy lives it’s not always easy, but by taking positive steps to avoid potential triggers, you may be able to reduce the number of your migraine attacks.4
+If you’re living with migraine, healthy lifestyle choices such as limiting stress, eating well and getting enough sleep are really important to avoid common triggers.4 With busy lives it’s not always easy, but by taking positive steps to avoid potential triggers, you may be able to reduce the number of your migraine attacks.5

 Learn more about migraine management.

-There are two groups of migraine medications;5 and your doctor can tell you which is best for you:
+There are two groups of migraine medications;6 and your doctor can tell you which is best for you:

 - Acute treatments